lenarddome/plyazure/index.md

 ## Writing files to disk

-There is a shared `/DATA` folder that can be mounted on both the instance and your local machine.
+There is a shared `/DATA` folder that can be mounted on the instance and your local machine.

-Paul is yet to explain the details to me.
+This is a work in progress.

 ## Checking jobs